AndreaCodegoni/Tiny_model_4_CD/README.md

 ## References

-We want to mention the following repository that greatly help us in our work:
+We want to mention the following repositories that greatly help us in our work:

 - https://github.com/justchenhao/BIT_CD We have used this repository in the visual comparison and to report other state-of-the-art results on the two datasets.
 - https://github.com/wgcban/ChangeFormer/ and https://github.com/wgcban/SemiCD for the datasets.